September 16, 2014 – Tuesday – Lauterbrunnen Valley and the Alps, Switzerland

 We regroup in Mürren, and then hike along a ridge line pathway to Grutshalp.
 The grade on the pathway is easy, but it is a two hour hike to the gondola station.
 The views along the way are spectacular: there seem to be new views of the Eiger, Mönch and Jungfrau peaks at every turn in the path.

 The famous contented Swiss cows with the bells around their necks are roaming the steep alpine meadows, and we stop for yogurt and other dairy snacks along the way.
-The gondola ride down to the town of Lauterbrunnen isn’t crowded.
+There is also a small train running between Mürren and Grutshalp.
+Unlike the packed gondolas to Shilthorn, the ride down to the town of Lauterbrunnen isn’t crowded.
 Some of the group stay in town to have lunch or shop, but I am tired, so I take the poste bus back to the hotel.
 Even the bus offers free Wi-fi while aboard!

 Today is without a doubt one of the highlights of the tour for me!